DecisionsDev/odm-container-samples/decisioncenter/dynamicdomain/README.md

 ### 2) Configuring how to connect to the database

-It is straightforward to use the [PostgreSQL internal database](https://www.ibm.com/docs/en/SSQP76_9.0.0/com.ibm.odm.kube/topics/con_internal_db.html) to store the dynamic domain data if you deploy ODM only for the purpose of testing the sample.
+If you deploy ODM only to test the sample, it is best to use the [PostgreSQL internal database](https://www.ibm.com/docs/en/SSQP76_9.0.0/com.ibm.odm.kube/topics/con_internal_db.html) to store the dynamic domain data (along with Decision Center data).

 In that case, and provided ODM is deployed in a Helm Release named `myodmsample`, you do not need to modify [database.properties](src/ilog.rules.studio.samples.bomdomainpopulate/src/main/resources/database.properties).
 Edit that file otherwise.